 In those cases, the property owner could be held liable for injuries that the child sustains as a result of an “attractive nuisance” based on their failure to secure their property and prevent trespassing.
 If applicable, one of the attorneys at Haines Law can help parents seek compensation from negligent landowners based on this legal doctrine for the harm their child suffered.

-Work with Our League City Child Injury Attorneys
+Work with Our League City Child Injury Lawyers

 Between physical harm, financial losses, and emotional anguish, a child getting hurt is often a multifaceted nightmare for parents.
 If your family has encountered this kind of situation, you can benefit from the professional legal advocacy that our firm offers.
 We could help you recover current and future damages as well.